mohae/autofac/README.md

 Use the graph and dashboard builder of your choice: [Grafana](http://grafana.org/) is one option.

 ## autofactory
-Autofactory is the server.
-By default, it listens on `:8675` and processes incoming messages, sending responses to the client as appropriate.
-Generally, this means printing out what the client sent.
-In the future it will probably do something with the received messages.
+[Autofactory](https://github.com/mohae/autofact/tree/master/cmd/autofactory) is the optional server.
+By default, it listens on `:8675` and processes incoming messages.

-When a client connects, it responds with either the client's ID, if it is a new client, or a welcome back message.
-It also sends the client information on how it should behave.
+When a client connects, it responds with the client configuration, which defines what data is to be collected and the invterval of its colleciton.
+If the client is a new client, the client's ID will also be sent.

 This component is not necessary if autofact is running in serverless mode.

 ## autofact
-Autofact runs on client nodes; it can also be run in serverless mode.
+[Autofact](https://github.com/mohae/autofact/tree/master/cmd/autofactor) runs on client nodes.
+This is the only required component.
+It can be run in serverless mode, which will output the data, as JSON, to a local destination, which defaults to `stdout`.
+In client-server mode, it sends the collected data to the Autofactory server.